 Summer SCORES has officially started with two, free soccer and arts camps offered to rising second-graders to rising sixth-graders at Truesdell Education Campus and Leckie Education Campus.

-From today, June 18, until July 27, kids will participate in activities geared toward keeping their bodies and minds active during the summer break.
+From June 24 to July 26, campers will have the opportunity to participate in activities geared toward keeping their bodies and minds active during the summer break.

 View the 2019 DC SCORES Cup photo album HERE